Manohara (film)

 Manohara is a 1954 Indian Tamil-language historical fantasy film directed by L. V. Prasad and written by M. Karunanidhi.
 Starring Sivaji Ganesan, T. R. Rajakumari, P. Kannamba and Girija, the film was based on the play of the same name by Pammal Sambandha Mudaliar.
 It was released on 3 March 1954.
-The film was simultaneously shot in Telugu and Hindi under the same title.
+The film was simulatenously shot in Telugu under the same title and in Hindi as Manohar.
 Those versions were released on 3 June 1954.

 Plot

 Kesarivarman, an artiste, comes to the court of king Purushothaman, along with his wife Vasanthasenai to perform.
 The king falls in love with her.
 To get rid of her husband and be with the king, Vasanthasenai mixes poison in Kesari's milk.
 Kesari dies, but returns as an invisible man with the help of a sage.
 He seeks revenge.
 Though Purushothaman is already married to queen Padmavathi and has a son Manoharan alias Manohara, king Purushothaman becomes attracted to Vasanthasenai and starts living with her.

 Padmavathi becomes angry with the king, and vows never to see him again till he separates from Vasanthasenai.
 Vasanthasenai, pregnant with Kesari's child, convinces Purushothaman the child belongs to him.
 The child is born and named Vasanthan.
 Years roll by and Vasanthasenai influences Purushothaman in every decision, which annoys Manoharan.
 Manoharan respects his mother and never violates her orders.
 Padmavathi makes him promise that he would never harm Vasanthasenai as such an act would affect her husband's happiness.
 She orders him to restore the honour of their kingdom by retrieving the prestigious throne which was seized by king Muthuvijayan.

 Manohara and his friend Rajapriyan attack the kingdom of Muthuvijayan; not only does he get the throne back, he also falls for Muthuvijayan's daughter Vijaya, who tries to kill him to protect the country's honour.
 He marries her and returns to his kingdom with her.
 Manoharan becomes upset on seeing that instead of his mother, Vasanthasenai is accompanying the king to the prestigious throne.
 When he accuses her, she abuses his mother, prompting him to raise his hand to attack her.
 However, remembering his promise, he stops.